 17.4 The Loss of American Indian Life and Culture

-The interaction of the American Indians with white settlers during the western expansion movement was a painful and difficult one.
-For settlers raised on the notion of Manifest Destiny and empty lands, the Indians added a terrifying element to what was already a difficult and dangerous new world.
-For the Indians, the arrival of the settlers meant nothing less than the end of their way of life.
-Rather than cultural exchange, contact led to the virtual destruction of Indian life and culture.
-While violent acts broke out on both sides, the greatest atrocities were perpetrated by whites, who had superior weapons and often superior numbers, as well as the support of the U.S. government.
+The interaction of the American Indians with White settlers during the western expansion movement was a painful and difficult one.
+For settlers raised on the notion of Manifest Destiny and empty lands, the Native Americans added a terrifying element to what was already a difficult and dangerous new world.
+For the Native peoples, the arrival of the settlers meant nothing less than the end of their way of life.
+Rather than cultural exchange, contact led to the virtual destruction of Native American life and culture.
+While violent acts broke out on both sides, the greatest atrocities were perpetrated by Whites, who had superior weapons and often superior numbers, as well as the support of the U.S. government.

-The death of the Indian way of life happened as much at the hands of well-intentioned reformers as those who wished to see the Indians exterminated.
+The death of the Native American way of life happened as much at the hands of well-intentioned reformers as those who wished to see the Indians exterminated.
 Individual land ownership, boarding schools, and pleas to renounce Indian gods and culture were all elements of the reformers’ efforts.
-With so much of their life stripped away, it was ever more difficult for the Indians to maintain their tribal integrity.
+With so much of their life stripped away, it was ever more difficult for the Native Americans to maintain their tribal integrity.

 17.5 The Impact of Expansion on Chinese Immigrants and Hispanic Citizens

 In the nineteenth century, the Hispanic, Chinese, and White populations of the country collided.
 Whites moved further west in search of land and riches, bolstered by government subsidies and an inherent and unshakable belief that the land and its benefits existed for their use.
 In some ways, it was a race to the prize: White Americans believed that they deserved the best lands and economic opportunities the country afforded, and did not consider prior claims to be valid.